bartvanraaij/blog/src/pages/about.md

 ---
 title: 'About'
-description: 'Bart van Raaij is a web developer based in Sambeek, the Netherlands.'
+description: 'Bart van Raaij is a software developer based in Sambeek, the Netherlands.'
 ---
 ## About me
-I'm a web developer based in Sambeek, the Netherlands.
+I'm a software developer based in Sambeek, the Netherlands.
 I'm currently employed as backend developer at [Mijnwebwinkel](https://www.mijnwebwinkel.nl/), a Dutch all-in-one e-commerce SaaS platform.

 Most of my development work is done with [PHP](https://www.php.net/) and [Symfony](https://symfony.com/), but I'm no stranger to other languages and frameworks.